 “We suspect this afternoon but haven’t been informed of anything definite.
 These strikes in France are causing havoc with our timetable.”

-“Really?”
-I said.
-“That is good news.
+“Really?
+That is good news.
 Thanks.
 Bye.”

 “Who was on the phone?” said Jack barging in the front door with a big scowl.
 Donna followed.
 Jack unlocked the phone as if he were giving away his life savings to a taxman.